Finnish–Novgorodian wars: 1220s campaign accounts

+Assessment

 The war seems to have been the end of independent Yem-Novgorodian conflicts.
 Based on Papal letters from 1229, the unknown Bishop of Finland took advantage of the chaotic situation by taking over non-Christian places of worship and moving the see to a "more suitable" location.
 On the bishop's request, the Pope also enforced a trade embargo against Novgorodians on the Baltic Sea, at least in Visby, Riga and Lübeck.
 A few years later, the Pope also requested the Livonian Brothers of the Sword send troops to protect Finland.
 Whether any knights ever arrived remains unknown.

-Novgorodian wars were a factor contributing to the eventual Swedish conquest of Finland around 1249.
+Seppo Zetterberg (1987) argued that the conflicts between the Yem' and Novgorodians were a factor contributing to the Second Swedish Crusade around 1249, in which Sweden allegedly conquered Tavastia, the homeland of the Yem'.
 Under Swedish rule, the wars continued to rage in Finland as a part of Swedish-Novgorodian Wars.

+According to Janet L. B. Martin (2007), Novgorod managed to "[extend] its authority over Karelian and Em' tribes in southern Finland (...) in the first decades of the thirteenth century, (...) and thus improved its own position along the northern coast of the Gulf of Finland."

+On the other hand, Anti Selart (2015) reasoned that the 1228 Novgorodian campaign against the Yem' (Tavastians) "was a failure because a quarrel took place within the Novgorod army caused by disaffection with the prince."